yigittanyel/LinkConnCounter/README.md

 ## LinkConnCounter
-Getting information about some services (linkedin etc.) using with rapid api
+Getting information about some services (linkedin, weather forecast, phone etc.) using with rapid api